Introduction: The Advantages of Online Teaching

 Therefore, a good way to adapt lessons to work well in an online format is to utilize some of the thousands of online teaching tools that exist.
 For example, you could create a quiz for the end of the class to see what information the students have absorbed.
 The quiz-making website ‘Kahoot‘ is extremely popular with both students and adults alike and makes a very fun but also extremely useful activity.
 You could also create a class message board by using ‘Padlet‘ where students can discuss topics from class in detail or can even ask and help answer each other’s questions.

-There are a wealth of online tools which you can make use of during your online classes, if you want to discover more, check out our post ‘Remote Teaching & Tech Tools for Teachers‘
+There are a wealth of online tools which you can make use of during your online classes, if you want to discover more, check out our post ‘Online Apps and Tools for Teaching‘

 Teaching is known to be one of the most stressful professions.
 It is extremely important that when you are teaching online, you ensure you look after yourself properly, just as you would if you were teaching in person.
 Make sure you are getting the right amount of sleep, exercising, and getting plenty of fresh air.
 Your lessons both online and in the classroom will always be better if you are well-rested!
 Many teachers also find yoga and mindfulness useful to help them relax, a study in Wales showed that after just 8 weeks of Mindfulness Stress Reduction, teachers showed marked improvements in their depression, anxiety, stress, and their ability to relax.